-Propagation is a very interesting and useful process.
+Propagation is an exciting and useful process.
 Without spending money you can get many new plants to make the garden even more beautiful.

 When to take cuttings?

-The best time to take cuttings is in late spring or early summer.
+The best time to take cuttings is in early spring.
 This is when heuchera has already recovered from the winter and has even grown new leaves.
 The cuttings will be succulent and will quickly take root.

-In addition, the cuttings will have a whole season to develop not only a root system but also to become a bush.
+In addition, the cuttings will have a whole season to develop a root system and become a bush.
 By the end of the year, you will have a full-grown plant.

 Also, the wounds on the mother plant will have time to heal by winter.

-Do not take cuttings in the middle of summer especially if there is strong heat.
-At this time the plant has less water in its tissues and the rooting process can be difficult.
+Do not take cuttings in the middle of summer, especially during intense heat.
+At this time, the plant has less water in its tissues, and the rooting process can be difficult.

 How to take cuttings?

-Usually, one good quality cuttings will come out of one bush.
-Sometimes the stem can branch out and you can get 2-3 cuttings.
+Usually, one good-quality cutting comes out of one stem.
+Sometimes, the stem branches out, and you can get two to three cuttings.

-What you should not do is take cuttings that are less than 1 inch long.
+You should not take cuttings less than 1 inch long.
 Such cuttings will take much longer to root and will not produce a complete plant until at least 2 years later.

-Do not remove the leaves from the cuttings because the leaves stimulate the emergence of roots.
+Do not remove the leaves from the cuttings, as they stimulate the emergence of roots.
 Only remove dead or damaged leaves.

 How to propagate?

 Prepare a pot at least 4-6 inches wide and deep with drainage holes in the bottom.
-Fill it with the clean and slightly moist seedling substrate.
-Quality substrate plays an important role in cuttings.
+Fill it with a clean and moist seedling substrate.
+Quality substrate plays a vital role in propagation.
 If you use dirty soil, the cuttings may begin to rot.

 Plunge the cuttings into a pot of soil at least an inch deep.
 Lightly press the soil so that the cuttings do not fall out of the pot.
 Water the cuttings with a little water.